pylattice/MitoTNT/docs/6_post_analysis.md

 - `max_tau`: maximum number of frames/datapoints used for linear regression.
 Default to 5.

-The diffusision coeffients can be computed for 1) nodes, 2) segments, 3) fragments, in the order of lower amount of details.
+The diffusision coeffients can be computed for 1) nodes, 2) segments, 3) fragments, in the order of higher level of coarse graining.
 To compute diffusivity, use:
 ```
 post_analysis.compute_node_diffusivity()

 post_analysis.compute_segment_diffusivity()

 post_analysis.compute_fragment_diffusivity()
 ```